thanasisKirmizis/parallelAndDistributedSystems/README.md

 - Assignment #3: ???
 - Assignment #4: ???

-For more information on each assignment read the README files on the corresponding directories.
+For more information on each assignment read the README files in the corresponding directories.